vorachaitya/BlockChain/README.md

 So what the miners do when all the nonce get exhausted and miners have not hit the target?
 To avoid the above problem,we introduce a new field called "Timestamp" in our block.

+#### Timestamp

-**_Timestamp_**: Now, timestamp along with nonce,block number,data and prev hash is added in the SHA256 algorithm which gives us the hash of the block.Timestamp calculates time from the time when unit was created.Thus, it keeps on changing every second and since it is also passed in SHA256 algorithm,thus the hash generated also keeps on changing every second.
+Now, timestamp along with nonce,block number,data and prev hash is added in the SHA256 algorithm which gives us the hash of the block.Timestamp calculates time from the time when unit was created.Thus, it keeps on changing every second and since it is also passed in SHA256 algorithm,thus the hash generated also keeps on changing every second.

 A miner exhausts 4 billion nonce in 40sec.Thus,it will exhaust 0.1 billion nonce in 1sec.After 1sec,all the nonce that have exhausted previosuly can again be reused as the timestamp has changed.Thus,due to avalanche effect,the hash generated would be different and can be used to match the target.